Wall Street heads for weak open as investors review recovery bets

 Goldman Sachs said a slip in commodity prices following the Fed’s comments created a buying opportunity.

-Stocks in London (.FTSE) fell 1.18% after data showed British retail sales fell unexpectedly last month as a lifting of lockdown restrictions encouraged spending in restaurants rather than shops. read more
+Stocks in London fell 1.18% after data showed British retail sales fell unexpectedly last month as a lifting of lockdown restrictions encouraged spending in restaurants rather than shops.

 INFLATION GENIE